Overview

 Letter of intent to hire

-Applicants should allow at least three weeks for processing a temporary permit after the NMBON receives all required documentation.
+Applicants should allow at least three weeks for processing a permit to practice after the NMBON receives all required documentation.
 NMBON issues temporary permits directly to the employer through email or postal mail.
 Applicants must sign their permit before employment as a Graduate Nurse.
 Applicants who declare residency in other Compact states won't be issued a permit.

-Temporary permits are valid for six months from the date of application or until the NMBON issues results of the NCLEX-RN, whichever comes first.
+Temporary permits are valid for six months from the date of application or until the NMBON issues the results of the NCLEX-RN, whichever comes first.
 Permits become void if the applicant fails the NCLEX or fails to take the NCLEX within six months of their graduation.

-Applicants for licensure by endorsement may be issued a temporary license after the NMBON receives their online RN Endorsement Application and results of a clear criminal background check.
+Applicants for licensure by endorsement may be issued a temporary license after the NMBON receives their online RN Endorsement Application and the results of a clear criminal background check.
 Temporary licenses are valid for six months from the date of application and can't be renewed.
 They become null upon expiration or issuance of a permanent licensure, whichever comes first.

 Fees